|

 many of the Boston boroughs, a small plot of land has been set aside

-can enjoy a bit of the outdoors right in their own backyard.
+so that locals can enjoy a bit of the outdoors right in their own backyard.

 Woodland parks have been created by the state to preserve a bit of